 A review of the literature pertaining to the issues brought about by local overabundance in MPAs and the degree to which both reserve design and general ocean health can influence this phenomenon.

 Cape clawless otters are common in myths and legends and are classed as Least Concern on the IUCN Red List and yet I still consider myself extremely lucky to spot them during an early morning beach walk.

 Using camera traps to uncover the existence of the Karoo cryptic community and stressing the importance of regions of natural habitat and refuge.

-Interesting facts about the oceans that surround us and the species that inhabit them.
+Interesting facts about the ocean that surrounds us and the species that inhabit it.

 Ten things I love about the Addo Elephant National Park.